change-hi/change-hi.github.io/morea/overview-prerequisites.md

 published: true
 ---

-Prerequisites are modules from other courses that provide helpful or important background material for the current module.
+Prerequisites are modules that provide helpful or important background material for the current module.